tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 "Right... great.
 Good.
 Good.
 It's uh...
 These are a prototype washer the R&D team just designed for a very important contract.
 It has to be perfect."
 I could sense he was relieved.
 Like his anxiety had been switched off.
 He started grinning in a guise of confidence, his forehead damp with sweat.

 He grabbed my shoulder.
-"OP, buddy, just take it easy alright.
+"Buddy, just take it easy alright.
 I don't need you to go above and beyond... just do your assigned tasks.
 Easy right?" he started laughing loudly, his grip on my shoulder tighter probably then he thought.

 The workers around us noticed and started to laugh along with Blane even though they had no idea what was funny.
 Dharbinder was laughing now as well.